GGG238/restaurant-page-project/README.md

 # restaurant-page-project

-A simple restaurant page usin webpack (all the code is on the other branch).
+A simple restaurant page using webpack (all the code is on the other branch).